PlaySpinWheel

 Equal chances, one spin, instant call:

-- When and where do Mexico and Ecuador play?
+When and where did Mexico and Ecuador play?

-- On June 30, 2026 at Estadio Azteca in Mexico City, in the World Cup 2026 Round of 32.
-The winner advances to the Round of 16.
+On June 30, 2026 at Estadio Azteca in Mexico City, in the World Cup 2026 Round of 32.
+The winner advanced to the Round of 16.

-- Is the prediction wheel free to use?
+Is the Mexico vs Ecuador wheel free to use?